nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

 >
 > Replace the $traefik-httpsNodePort variable with the traefik port of the cluster hosting the runtime environment.
 For more information, refer to `spec.traefik.httpsNodePort` in the property template in the [Register Physical Cluster](#register-physical-cluster) or [Register Virtual Cluster](#register-virtual-cluster) section, for example, `30443`.

-The ArgoCD console lists ArgoCD applications that are related to products authorized for you, and you will be able to view and manage related resources.
-By clicking on an ArgoCD application card, you can see the resource manifest, YAML, events, logs, and perform actions such as synchronization, restart, and deletion.
-By clicking on "Settings" in the left menu bar of the ArgoCD console, you can also view ArgoCD projects associated with authorized products.
+The ArgoCD console lists ArgoCD applications related to products authorized for you, and you will be able to view and manage related resources.
+By clicking on an ArgoCD application card, you can see the resource manifest, YAML, events, logs, and perform actions such as synchronize, restart, and delete.
+By clicking on "Settings" in the left menu bar of the ArgoCD console, you can also view ArgoCD projects related to authorized products.